 If you have to pick an order of what to learn, understand HTML before diving into CSS.
 It's hard to put clothes on a stick figure you're not sure the size of yet!
 CSS heavily relies on understanding how different HTML elements work with each other, so learning how to structure your site with HTML first will put you at an advantage in learning CSS.

 The next step of having a website is having people see it!
 This part is totally optional, but knowing folks are visiting your site can be a real motivational push to maintain and keep your site up to date.
 On Neocities, there is a built-in following/activity feed, where you can see sites that are being updated in real time and find websites to follow that you enjoy.
-You can also find directories of websites for "this side of the web" including personal sites, like Yesterlinks, Peelopaalu, and Gossip's Web.
+You can also find directories of websites for "this side of the web" including personal sites, like Indieseek.xyz, Peelopaalu, List-Me.com, and Link Lane.

-Webring directories, like Sadgrl's Webring Directory and Ray's Webring List, highlight that webrings are the best way to be linked by a wide array of like-minded folks.
-Webrings aren't seen as often anymore, but they're returning to the personal web, as indicated by the directory above.
+Webring directories, like Ray's Webring List, highlight that webrings are the best way to be linked by a wide array of like-minded folks.
+Webrings aren't seen around the web as often anymore since the social web has taken over, but they've been steadily growing once more as a place for websites to interconnect.
 Once you've published your site, check out webrings and see which ones you or your site falls into.
 You very well might even make some friends!

 In visiting a lot of sites, you might begin seeing that there's static ways of interacting with the website owner: guestbooks, shoutboxes (also known as Cbox), and comment systems.
 It's polite to comment on the site you're visiting; in particular, it'll make that person's day to give them a compliment about some aspect of their site!
 It's also a great way to get your site out there, since whoever is receiving your comment will likely come to your site to return the favor and browse yours.
 (And then you'll see how good it feels!)